Curio repens (L.) P.V.Heath

 This species is native to South Africa (Western Cape).

-Curio repens, formerly known as Senecio serpens, is a small succulent shrub with fleshy, cylindrical leaves borne on prostrate stems.
-It grows up to 8 inches (20 cm) tall and spreads up to 3 feet (90 cm) wide.
+Curio repens, formerly known as Senecio serpens, is a small succulent shrub with fleshy cylindrical leaves borne on prostrate stems.
+It grows up to 8 inches (20 cm) tall with a spread of up to 3 feet (90 cm).
 The stems root at the nodes as they touch the ground.
 Leaves are powdery blue-grey to blue-green and up to 2 inches (5 cm) long.
 Flowers are small, creamy-white, held in corymbs, and appear just above the foliage from summer to early fall.

-The specific epithet "repens" derives from the Latin word "repo," meaning "creep or crawl" and refers to the creeping habit of the stems.
+The specific epithet "repens (REE-penz)" means "creeping" or "crawling" and refers to the creeping habit of the stems.
 It is the perfect active participle of the Latin verb "repo."

 How to Grow and Care for Curio repens